utakamo/UtakamoStudyApps/README.md

 ```

 4. Compile with the following command
-The created package is in ~/openwrt/bin/package/utakamo.
+The created package is in ~/openwrt/bin/packages/[target device chip]/utakamo.
 ```
 user:~/openwrt$ make package/duckdump/compile
 ```